Baltimore Summer Funding Collaborative

 How the SFC Makes Grant Decisions

-Review the flowchart to understand each step of the grant decision-making process.
+Review the Decision Process page to understand each step of the grant decision-making process.

 Questions and Answers (Q&A) Document